 There’s a lot of extremism in the fitness world, and many people seem to think that body weight exercise and weight training have to be mutually exclusive.
 One idea out there is that body weight training is the “more natural” approach to fitness.
-While it’s true that the weightweight machines you see in most gyms are relatively new, the truth is people have been lifting heavy things for fitness purposes for a hell of a long time.
+While it’s true that the weight machines you see in most gyms are relatively new, the truth is people have been lifting heavy things for fitness purposes for a hell of a long time.
 Picking stuff up and putting it down has made people strong for centuries.

 So, which is better, body weight exercise or weight training?
 The answer is neither is better.
 In fact, often you will get more benefit if you use both approaches together